sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 #### Requests

-Network requests and redirects made by the monitored applications.
+Network requests and redirects made by the monitored apps.

 ### Event Visualization